Arvindh-Code/LeNet-5-for-MNIST-Classification/README.md

-# Master's Projects

-   PROGRAMMING ASSIGNMENT 2 REPORT FOR MACHINE LEARNING

-Name
-: Aravindh Gopalsamy
-UTA ID
-: 1002028538
-Assignment
-: 2
-Course
-: CSE 6363 - Machine Learning

-Implementation of Lenet5 using Pytorch:
+# Implementation of Lenet5 using Pytorch: